Great for Memorials, New Babies, Weddings, Birthdays & Environmental Gifts

-The Adopt-A-Tree program is brought to you by Ahu Lani Sanctuary, a forestry and community center located on the slopes of Mauna Kea on the Big Island of Hawaii.
+The Adopt-A-Tree program is brought to you in partnership with Ahu Lani Sanctuary, a retreat center located on the slopes of Mauna Kea on the Big Island of Hawaii.
 We have been planting trees at Ahu Lani Sanctuary since our inception in 2002.

 Roz Rapozo, Dave DeEsch and John Lindelow visiting a koa tree on Christmas (Note Dave's Santa hat)

 Dave DeEsch is a highly experienced horticulturist (Delaware Valley College, 1976) with an extensive background in the plant world.
 He is also a wonderful teacher of outdoor skills, survival, and habitat protection, with many years experience at Headwater's Outdoor School in Mt.
 Shasta teaching young people about the great outdoors, and about themselves.
-Since 2003 Dave has been managing the day-to-day operations at Ahu Lani Sanctuary, and is Ahu Lani's greatest treasure.
-Dave's special interests, other than plants and teaching, are raising bees and chickens.
+For many years starting in 2003, Dave managed the day-to-day operations at Ahu Lani Sanctuary, and, though now retired, is one of Ahu Lani's greatest treasures.
+Dave's special interests, other than plants and teaching, have been raising bees and chickens.

 Brynn Burbach is a talented social media marketing director with experience in a multitude of industries.
 Brynn has studied marketing and business administration at the University of Colorado Denver and is in her final semester working towards a Bachelor's Degree in Business Administration and Marketing from Dickinson State University while residing at Ahu Lani Sanctuary.